 How To Get To Know Someone On A First Date

-By Sarah Fader
+By: Sarah Fader

-Reviewer Judson Haynes
+Medically Reviewed By: Judson Haynes

-It can be nerve wracking to go out on a first date with someone new.
+It can be nerve-wracking to go out on a first date with someone new.
 You may stress about where to go, what to do, or what to talk about.
-Dating and getting to know new people is tough for many, and it is not uncommon for people to become very anxious.
+Dating and getting to know new people is tough for many, and it is not uncommon for people to become very nervous.
 It is not always easy to get to know someone, but fortunately there are small tips and tricks you can learn to break the ice, keep yourself calm and comfortable, and actually enjoy your date without stress or pressure.

-How to Get to Know Someone
+How To Get To Know Someone

 Checking in is helpful in gauging the comfort and quality of the time you both are spending together.
 It is important for you to both check in with your date and with yourself.
 To check in with your date, you may use the following techniques:

 - At some point toward the middle of the date, ask if your date is having a good time.
 You’ll likely want to only ask once, though.
 Asking more than once may put pressure on you both.

 - Pay attention to body language.
 Body language is important and can be helpful in determining whether your date is comfortable.
 Common signs that your date is comfortable include:

 - Maintaining eye contact